Iasa-Global/btabok/pages/engagement_model/legacy_modernization.md

   - operating_model
 ---

+> "...the process of making a system, methods, etc. more modern and more suitable for use at the present time."
+**- definition of Modernization, Oxford Dictionary**

 # What is Legacy Modernization

-"...the process of making a system, methods, etc. more modern and more suitable for use at the present time."* **- definition of Modernization, Oxford Dictionary**

 All systems have a life cycle, starting with the inception and construction of the system, moving into the maintenance of the system